-Do you want to develop Liferay resources without having to redeploy to see your portal modifications?
-Use Liferay Developer Mode!
+Do you want to develop Liferay Portal themes without having to redeploy to see your modifications?
+Use Liferay Portal’s Developer Mode!
 In Developer Mode, all caches are removed, so any changes you make are visible right away.
 Also, you don’t have to reboot the server as often in Developer Mode.

 How does Developer Mode let you see your changes more quickly?
-In Developer Mode, there are several changes to the normal order of operations.
-Here is a list of Developer Mode’s key behavior changes and the portal property override settings that trigger them:
+By default, Liferay Portal is optimized for performance.
+Developer mode optimizes your configuration for development instead.
+Here is a list of Developer Mode’s key behavior changes and the Portal Property override settings that trigger them (if applicable):

 - CSS files are loaded individually rather than being combined and loaded as a single CSS file (

 - The server does not launch a browser when starting (